 - The Roost: We named The Roost, the lobby bar and restaurant at Topnotch Resort one of the best après ski spots in Vermont for its outdoor “patio living room”, shuffleboard tables, craft beer, and inventive cocktails.

-- The Rusty Nail: One of the town of Stowe’s most beloved spots is this live music venue and bar/restaurant with a Mexican menu, tequila, and cocktails.
+- Rusty Nail Stage: One of Stowe’s most popular spots is this live music venue, which is located inside Tres Amigos with a Mexican menu, tequila, and cocktails.

 Rentals and Gear